feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 relating to sea trading, navigation, ship's crews, seacaptain, shiploads, ship equipment, debt and disputes among traders, but only three of the eighteen lontaras mention the code for sahbandar.!9

-The sahbandar's office in the twin kingdom of Makassar (Gowa and Tello) was formerly chaired by a tumarilalang [a position similar to Bendahara in the Malay sultanate]; by the mid-sixteenth century the office of sahbandar was, for the first time, filled by an officer called | Daeng ri Mangalekana.
+The sahbandar's office in the twin kingdom of Makassar (Gowa and Tello) was formerly chaired by a tumarilalang [a position similar to Bendahara in the Malay sultanate]; by the mid-sixteenth century the office of sahbandar was, for the first time, filled by an officer called I Daeng ri Mangalekana.
 20

 My examination of other Buginese traditional writings such as chronicles, diaries21 and syair (written by the Malays) did not supply much further detail on the sahbandar.
 The general lack of data on the sahbandar in the sources from the local harbour kingdoms led me to a more extensive examination of non-local sources - namely the accounts of the Dutch and Portuguese.